 2. Meanwhile, select a handful of the prettiest golden raisins and place them in the bottom of a small dish.
 Cut the tuna into 1/4" slices, and then into 1/4" cubes.
 Place cubed tuna over raisins, cover with cling wrap and place in fridge.

 3. Heat olive oil in small saute' pan on medium heat, and gently fry the wonton wraps until light golden brown (usually turning twice during the process).
 Drain well on paper towels, cool, and store in a tight-fitting container between layers of clean paper towels (these will retain their freshness for up to two days, but same day/day before is best).

 4. Cube the fruit (similar size as the tuna cubes) and layer it over the tuna (do not mix together).
 If you are using apples, pears or avocados, wait and cube them just before serving since they are more prone to oxidative browning and are best cut as fresh as possible.

 5. Just before serving, assemble 1-2 wontons on individual plates.
 Finish cutting any last minute fruits and add to the bowl of tuna along with the sesame oil, sweet chile sauce, pepitas and fresh squeezed lime.
 Gently toss to combine and carefully place on top of the wontons.
-Add a pretty little garnish and voila!
+Add a pretty little garnish (violets, borage or bachelor button flowers work great) and voila!

 Alternative serving suggestion for a crowd: You can serve the tuna mixture in a well-chilled ceramic bowl set in the middle of a larger platter.
 Gently lay the wontons on the platter around the bowl and let your guests self serve.
 Make sure you provide cute little appetizer plates!